Liberman Torres

-Liberman Bryan Torres Nazareno (born 16 May 2002) is an Ecuadorian footballer who plays as a defensive midfielder for Spanish club Villarreal B.
+Liberman Bryan Torres Nazareno (born 16 May 2002) is an Ecuadorian footballer who plays as a defensive midfielder for Ecuadorian Serie A club Manta.

 Club career

 Independiente del Valle

 Born in Shushufindi, Torres joined Independiente del Valle's youth sides in 2016, from Atlético Santo Domingo.
-After already featuring with the reserve team Independiente Juniors in the Serie B, he made his first team debut on 3 October 2020, coming on as a late substitute for Christian Ortiz in a 3–1 Serie A away win over Orense.
+After already featuring with the reserve team of Independiente Juniors in the Serie B, he made his first team debut on 3 October 2020, coming on as a late substitute for Christian Ortiz in a 3–1 Serie A away win over Orense.

 On 25 August 2022, Torres terminated his contract with del Valle.

 Villarreal

 On 26 August 2022, Villarreal announced the signing of Torres, with the player being initially assigned to the B-team in Segunda División.
 He made his debut for the B-side on 17 September, replacing Adrián de la Fuente in a 3–1 home win over CD Lugo.

+On 17 August 2023, after featuring rarely, Torres moved to Primera Federación side Recreativo de Huelva on loan for the 2023–24 season.

+In February 2024, he went on loan to Canadian Premier League club Atlético Ottawa.

+Manta

+In June 2025, Torres signed with Ecuadorian Serie A club Manta.